JovannMC/SlimeTora/README.md

 - Install the [SlimeVR server](https://docs.slimevr.dev/server/index.html)
 - Download the latest [SlimeTora](https://github.com/OCSYT/SlimeTora/releases/latest) release
 - Extract the zip file and run `SlimeTora.exe`
-- Select the mode to connect to trackers (you're on this fork.. so GX6)
-- (GX6) Select the 3 COM ports that your trackers are on
+- Select the 3 COM ports that your trackers are on
   - Usually, this is the first three (consecutive) available ports.
 COM1-COM3 are usually already used by other programs, so they are likely COM4, COM5, and COM6.
   - Check `Device Manager` to see what ports are being used by the trackers.
 - Turn on your trackers and press `Connect to trackers`